jpco/notcat/README.md

 ## TODO

  - more format sequences and environment variables
+    - catch up environment variables to format sequences (actions and hints!)
  - markup "support", as far as it will go
     - starting with *stripping* all markup (and advertising 'body-markup')
     - then allow flags to format markup
- - error reporting and handling on wait() call
+ - D-Bus error reporting